Blasphemy law: Romania

-Romania does not have any blasphemy laws in force.
+Romania never had blasphemy laws active.
 According to Romanian law, "cults, religious associations and religious groups ... must not infringe upon ... fundamental human rights and liberties", which, according to the Constitution of Romania, include freedom of conscience and freedom of expression.

 In May 2011, a National Liberal deputy proposed a bill for the prevention of religious intolerance, which would have criminalized blasphemy.
 The bill was withdrawn, however, later that month.

+In January 2024, the management of the CNCD (National Council for Combating Discrimination) decided to fine the Bucharest City Museum, the Cultural Centre Art Society Foundation and the British curator Ruth Hibbard, for the Nymphs & Zombies exhibition, organized by Art Safari in the summer of 2023 to Bucharest.
+Artist Paul Baraka also received a warning for his works, including an installation in which Jesus is crucified in boxers and wearing deer horns, being worshiped by a group of "zombies" and an oil on canvas painting with elements from the Virgin Mary and the Child icon.
+In September 2023, the works were described by Vasile Bănescu, the spokesperson of the Romanian Orthodox Church, in terms such as "obscenity", "mockery", "blasphemy", "sacrilege".

 Russia

-After the Pussy Riot incident, Russian lawmakers started considering a bill proposing prison sentences for desecration.
-The State Duma investigated "the situation of sacrilegious acts against Church property and proposed amendments to the Russian Penal Code" in their 2012 Autumn Session.
+After the 2012 Pussy Riot incident, Russian lawmakers started considering a bill proposing prison sentences for desecration.
+The State Duma investigated "the situation of sacrilegious acts against Church property and proposed amendments to the Russian Penal Code" in a bill submitted in September 2012.
 The Union of Orthodox Citizens and MP of United Russia supported the proposal, the latter stating: "We really should make some amendments to the Penal Code in order to cool down these outcasts who have nothing else to do in their lives other than commit such offenses."

 The bill was accepted 11 June 2013.
-According to art.148 of Russian Criminal Code 1 it is declared a federal crime to conduct "public actions clearly defying the society and committed with the express purpose of insulting religious beliefs".
+According to Article 148 of Russian Criminal Code it is declared a crime to conduct "public actions expressing explicit disrespect for society and committed for the purpose of offending the religious feelings of believers".
 Part 2 of the same article establishes stricter punishments for the aforementioned actions when coupled with desecration of holy symbols and (or) religious texts.

+Seychelles

+Section 128 of the Seychelles Penal Code criminalises "wounding religious feelings" with a penalty of imprisonment for a year.